hmcts/azure-platform-terraform/modules/shutter_page/README.md

 In order to use the module you need to follow the steps below in order:

-**Step 1** A default shutter infrastructure is provide.
+**Step 1** A default shutter infrastructure is provided.
 If your application's shutter does not require any customization and want to re-use the default shutter page, add comma separated application's FQDN in the respective environments shutter tfvars file `environments/<env>/shutter.tfvars` page e.g.

 ```
 shutter_apps = [